Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

 No later than the Three Kingdoms, Jin, Northern, and Southern Dynasties (220 — 589), in myths and legends, foxes, after centuries of cultivation, were able to obtain magic power and emotion and gain abilities to transform into human forms.

 The longer they practiced, the more power they got, and the more tails they would grow.

 During their tens of thousands of years of practice procedures, some would turn into humans and interact with people.

 Huli Jing Transformed Beautiful Woman, Drawn by Zhang Wang.

 In large numbers of novels and folklores, some Huli Jing had tricked, helped, made friends, or fell in love with people, while others of them had turned into beautiful women (sometimes handsome men), lured people to get humans' essence, even lives, to obtain power for their practice.

-In some legends, powerful foxes also may share information with or possess humans, in exchange for people's help.
+In some legends, mighty foxes also may share information with or possess humans in exchange for people's help.

-Therefore, to sum up, Huli Jing can be good, sincere, mischievous, smart, greedy, or evil.
-Everything is possible to be found from Huli Jing.
+Therefore, to sum up, Huli Jing can be good, sincere, mischievous, intelligent, greedy, or evil.

-With changing reputations of Nine-Tailed Fox and the diverse characteristics of Huli Jing in folklores and legends, the fox has been the symbol of smartness, auspiciousness, beautiful love, as well as crafty, sly, evil, seductive, allure.
+With changing reputations of Nine Tailed Fox and the diverse characteristics of Huli Jing, Fox Spirit, Fox God, and Demon Fox in folklore and legends, the fox has been the symbol of smartness, auspiciousness, beautiful love, as well as crafty, sly, evil, seductive, allure.

-Because of these complicated images, today, Nine-Tailed Fox shape decorations have been quite popular, especially among women, which believed can bring them good luck in their love lives.
+Because of these complex images, today, Nine-Tailed Fox shape decorations have been quite popular, especially among women, which is believed to bring them good luck in their love lives.